-With that success, the Guild is positioned to grow its membership, commit to community service for the literary arts, encourage student writers, and facilitate larger writers conferences in the future.
+The Guild remains committed to community service for the literary arts, encouraging student writers, and facilitating larger writers conferences in the future.

-The Guild ensures that every policy, program, and activity enacted reflects democratic principals of equity and justice, inclusive to all regardless of color, nationality, ethnicity, religion, disability, or who you love.
-And the Guild is committed to the just and equitable disbursement of our resources.
+The Guild ensures that every policy, program, and activity enacted reflects the democratic principals of equity and justice, inclusive to all regardless of color, nationality, ethnicity, religion, disability, or who you love.
+The Guild is also committed to the just and equitable disbursement of our resources.

 Guild membership provides a platform to receive feedback on works in progress by posting on Google.docs and sharing with guild members.